Gospel of Grace Ministries

 Irresistible Grace

-Adam's sin is legally imputed, charged or transferred to each and every one whom He represented in every generation resulting in their legal condemnation and spiritual death, when they are born by natural generation.
-Even so, Christ's righteousness is legally imputed to each and every one whom He represented, which results in our legal Justification and spiritual life.
+Adam's sin is legally imputed, charged, or transferred to all for whom he represented in every generation, resulting in their legal condemnation and spiritual death when they are born by natural generation.
+Even so, Christ's righteousness is legally imputed (credited) to all whom He represented, which results in our legal Justification and the immediate fruit of spiritual life.

-Regeneration and Conversion come together.
-Just as the sin of our representative Adam plunged all whom he represented into guilt, total depravity and all the particulars involved in that state, even so, the righteousness of the Representative Christ Jesus demanded that each and every one whom He represented be made righteous and actual partakers of all grace.
+Regeneration and Conversion come together as the immediate effect of righteousness imputed.
+Just as the sin of our representative Adam plunged all whom he represented into guilt, total depravity, and all the particulars involved in that state, even so, the righteousness of the Representative Christ Jesus demanded that all whom He represented be made righteous and actual partakers of all Grace.
+This instills a godly fear (reverence, respect, and awe) for the glorious character of God revealed to them.

 John 6:37-40 & 44-45 “All that the Father gives Me shall come to Me; and him that comes to Me I will in no wise cast out.
 For I came down from heaven, not to do Mine own will, but the will of Him that sent Me.
 And this is the Father's will which has sent Me, that of all which He has given Me I should lose nothing, but should raise it up again at the last day.
 And this is the will of Him that sent me, that every one which sees the Son, and believes on Him, may have everlasting life: and I will raise Him up at the last day. {44} No man can come to Me, except the Father which hath sent Me draw him: and I will raise Him up at the last day. {45} It is written in the prophets, And they shall be all taught of God.
 Every man therefore that has heard, and has learned of the Father, comes unto Me.”